 Why Going Off-Season Makes Sense

 You may be wondering what’s wrong with just following the same schedule as everyone else – after all, there’s a reason why people tend to do these projects at these times of the year.
-But unless you need to have work done – due to damage or a need for a repair – waiting can be to your advantage.
+But unless you need to have work done immediately – due to damage or need for a repair – waiting can be to your advantage.

-Pros that do specific types of work, like roofing and siding contractors, are in high demand during their on the season.
+Pros that do specific types of work, like roofing and siding contractors, are in high demand during their on season.
 This means that you may have to wait weeks just to get an estimate and be put on their schedule.
 This also means that you have less bargaining room on the price and that you may not even be able to get the Pro you really want.

 Likewise, materials suppliers will be charging top dollar during high demand as well.
 It doesn’t make sense for suppliers to hold sales during these times of the year; everyone is purchasing anyway.